Splenectomy: Indications

 The classical cause of traumatic damage to the spleen is a blow to the abdomen during a sporting event.
 In cases where the spleen is enlarged due to illness (mononucleosis), trivial activities, such as leaning over a counter or straining while defecating, can cause a rupture.

 Procedure

 Laparoscopy is the preferred procedure in cases where the spleen is not too large and when the procedure is elective.
 Open surgery is performed in trauma cases or if the spleen is enlarged.
 Either method is major surgery and is performed under general anesthesia.
-Vaccination for S. pneumoniae, H. influenza and N. meningitidis should be given pre-operatively if possible to minimize the chance of overwhelming post-splenectomy infection (OPSI), a rapid-developing and highly fatal type of septicaemia.
+Vaccination for S. pneumoniae, H. influenza and N. meningitidis should be given pre-operatively to minimize the chance of overwhelming post-splenectomy infection (OPSI), a rapidly developing and highly fatal type of sepsis.
 The spleen is located and disconnected from its arteries.
-The ligaments holding the spleen in place, gastrosplenic ligament, splenorenal ligament and splenocolic ligament, are dissected and the organ is removed.
+The ligaments holding the spleen in place, gastrosplenic ligament, splenorenal ligament, and splenocolic ligament, are dissected, and the organ is removed.
 In some cases, one or more accessory spleens are discovered and also removed during surgery.
-The incisions are closed and when indicated, a drain is left.
+The incisions are closed, and, when indicated, a drain is left.
 If necessary, tissue samples are sent to a laboratory for analysis.